 For more information read this blog post from Equifax: https://blog.equifax.com/credit/can-one-late-payment-affect-my-credit-score/

-We do this by helping people completely understand all of their options with the marital home including keeping the home, selling the home, mortgage and refinance options, and explaining why home due diligence, updated credit reports, and title searches are so important.
+I do this by helping people completely understand all of their options with the marital home including keeping the home, selling the home, and explaining why home due diligence, updated credit reports, and title searches are so important.

 With the information we can provide families can make better decisions and perhaps avoid making expensive and long-lasting mistakes.

-We do this in the interest of consumer protection, helping our clients protect their credit ratings and preserve their future home ownership capabilities.
+I do this in the interest of helping my clients protect their credit ratings and to preserve their future homeownership capabilities.

-If the couple decides to sell the marital home we hope that our information has been helpful and they will consider us for the listing and mortgage or refinancing of the home and/or new homes.
+If the couple decides to sell the marital home I hope that the information I share has been helpful and they will consider me for the listing of the house.

-Less than 1% of all real estate agents, mortgage loan professionals, and title professionals have the Real Estate Collaboration Specialist - Divorce (RCS-D) designation.
+Less than 1% of all real estate agents have the Real Estate Collaboration Specialist - Divorce (RCS-D) designation.
 Agents without this designation could just be guessing how to advise you through this difficult time, we'll give you the facts that only professionals with our specialized training can provide.